EDUCBA

 Other Important Points about Penny Stocks

-The requirements of Section 15(h) of the Securities Exchange Act, 1934, and the rules there under must be complied by the broker-dealers of penny stocks, and if they do not, they will be prohibited to effect any transactions.
+The broker-dealers of penny stocks must comply with the requirements of Section 15(h) of the Securities Exchange Act, 1934, and the rules thereunder.
+If they fail to do so, they will be prohibited from effecting any transactions.
 The rules are as follows:

 3. The current market quotation of the penny stocks should be provided to the customer; and

-4. Details regarding consideration to the firm and the broker for effecting the must be disclosed to the customer.
-Also, after the sale, the broker-dealer shall send to the customer the market values of the stocks in the monthly statements.
+4. The customer must disclose details regarding consideration to the firm and the broker for effecting the transaction.
+Also, after the sale, the broker-dealer shall send the customer the market values of the stocks in the monthly statements.

 Conclusion

-As we have learned above, penny stocks are those that trade at any value less than $5.
+As we have learned above, penny stock trades at any value less than $5.
 They allow investing in small amounts and help to earn big amounts if the right one is found.
 They are highly volatile in nature, and because of that, there may be cases where the entire investment may be lost.
 Plus, a lot of scams exist.
 That means penny stocks are not for everyone.
-Extensive research has to be done before deciding to invest in such stocks.
+Before deciding to invest in such stocks, one must conduct extensive research.

 Recommended Articles

 This is a guide to Penny Stocks.
-Here we discuss the Advantages and Disadvantages along with the limitations and important points.
+Here we discuss the Advantages and Disadvantages, limitations, and important points.
 You can also go through our other suggested articles to learn more.

 1. Proprietary Trading